rjferguson21/big-bang/docs/guides/deployment_scenarios/keycloak_sso_quickstart.md

     ```

-## Step 3: Install k3d on both VMs
+## Step 3: Prep work - Install dependencies and configure both VMs
 1. Set some Variables and push them to each VM
 * We'll pass some environment variables into the VMs that will help with automation
 * We'll also update the PS1 var so we can tell the 2 machines apart when sshed in.